YangyangQu/Sign_Language_Datasets/README.md

 | How2Sign |[link](https://how2sign.github.io/)| [link](https://arxiv.org/abs/2008.08143) |RGB| |  | England  |
 | GSL |[link](https://zenodo.org/records/3941811)| [link](https://arxiv.org/abs/2007.12530) |RGB & Depth | | | Greece  |
 | Content4All |[link](https://www.cvssp.org/data/c4a-news-corpus/)|  |RGB | | |   |

+## License

+The datasets included in this repository are subject to their respective licenses.
+Please refer to the individual dataset directories for more information.

+## Disclaimer

+This repository is maintained for informational purposes and does not endorse or guarantee the accuracy or quality of the datasets included.
+Users are encouraged to review and verify the datasets independently before use.